 English/EAL and the top three Units 3-4 sequences are referred to as the primary four.
-The scaled scores of the primary four and the bonus two subjects are used to be aggregated (see below).
+The scaled scores of the primary four and the bonus two subjects (if available) are used to calculate ATAR (see a sample below from monash.edu).